 This is the person who runs the sessions and, if you’re lucky, is also a published writer – ie someone who actually knows what they’re doing.
 If you’re unlucky, it’ll be someone who thinks they know what they’re doing, but actually exerts a rather negative influence over the others.
 This is particularly noticeable in how they tackle the type of criticism allowed within the group.
 More of that later.

 This is the person who thinks they can write and who insists on foisting their appalling drivel on everyone else.
 If The Leader is doing their job properly, they’ll allow this person to share some of their work, but not all of it.
-In the group I joined, The Leader was a little too forgiving for my taste and we often sat for long periods while the demon writer poured his filth on our innocent souls.
+In the first writers’ group I joined way back in ’92, The Leader was a little too forgiving for my taste and we often sat for long periods while the demon writer poured his filth on our innocent souls.

 This is usually someone of the ‘those that can – write.
 Those that can’t – criticise’ variety.
 They will often tear a writer to pieces without a thought for that individual’s feelings.
 Even the incredibly famous are not immune: Mark Twain slagged-off lovely old Jane Austen in this manner:

 “Every time I read Pride and Prejudice I want to dig her up and hit her over the skull with her own shin bone.”

 Admittedly, Janey wasn’t alive at the time, but it’s fair to say that criticism is best received when it’s given constructively and without malice, and ideally with a preface along the lines of What I loved about your writing...